gabor-trainer/rust-2025-may-05/labs/Lab 01 - Hello, World Program with Cargo.md

 5. External library dependencies, also known as crates, are declared and managed in the **`Cargo.toml`** file, specifically within the `[dependencies]` section.

+---

-This custom Rust training was created by IQSOFT - EduTech/gabor for Ericsson - Copyright 2025.
-All materials can be only used exclusively by the participants of the training.
-The materials are not allowed to be shared or used outside of the training without the written permission of IQSOFT - EduTech/gabor.
+*This custom Rust training was created by **IQSOFT - EduTech/gabor for Ericsson – © 2025**.
+All materials are exclusively for use by participants of the training.
+Using these materials outside of the training is not permitted without written permission from IQSOFT - EduTech.*